juju4/ansible-harden-nginx/README.md

 * no CSP report log?
 Maybe because of uBlock Origin browser extension: [Block CSP reports.
 Enabled by default in Firefox in 1.31.3rc1 to mitigate fingerprinting attempts described in LiCybora/NanoDefenderFirefox#196.
 Dec 2020](https://github.com/gorhill/uBlock/wiki/Dashboard:-Settings#block-csp-reports)

+* when using step-ca and creating certificate, getting "client GET https://<SERVER>:8443/provisioners?limit=100 failed: Forbidden": check that you are not blocked at a proxy level, either with no_proxy env, either allowed at proxy level.

 ## Extras

 * If you want to warn users who use old browsers, the following projects are among the options to add little warnings: (browser-update.org)[https://browser-update.org/], (outdatedbrowser.com)[http://outdatedbrowser.com/]